DhwaniBhavankarKarthikeyan/card-flip-wonders/README.md

   b.
 Back Face: A one-line, insightful description of the Wonder of the World.

 **B. Purpose:**

 The project combines aesthetics with education, providing users a visually engaging way to learn about world heritage.

 It also serves as a simple, effective demonstration of interactive web UI components using core front-end technologies.

 **C. Utilities to Users:**
- -> Offers an interactive learning experience with visual content -> Provides quick, digestible facts about global landmarks -> Demonstrates use of CSS transitions and 3D transforms -> Ideal for beginners to explore how HTML, CSS, JS, and Bootstrap integrate to create responsive, animated interfaces
+ -> Offers an interactive learning experience with visual content.

+ -> Provides quick, digestible facts about global landmarks.

+ -> Demonstrates use of CSS transitions and 3D transforms.

+ -> Ideal for beginners to explore how HTML, CSS, JS, and Bootstrap integrate to create responsive, animated interfaces.

 **D. Technologies Used:**

 -> HTML5 – Content and structure

 -> CSS3 – Styling and card flip animations

--> JavaScript (Vanilla) – Event control and dynamic behavior -> Bootstrap 5 – Grid system and responsive design utilities
+-> JavaScript (Vanilla) – Event control and dynamic behavior

+-> Bootstrap 5 – Grid system and responsive design utilities

 **E. How to Use the Application:**